Q. What are your areas of specialization?

 Q. What does a typical engagement with Bonehook look like and how much does it cost?

-Bonehook cut our fees at the inception of the firm in January 2010.
-We also cut our own expenses, in order to channel all the clients’ funds directly to the talent on the job.
+Some of our competitors charge much more, move slower, and deliver less value.
+Since our inception in 2010, we have channeled our clients’ funds directly to the talent on the job.
 When you don’t dwell in an expensive tower or remodeled warehouse, you don’t need to pass on the costs to the client.
 The days of putting Italian leather couches in the lobby and on the client’s tab are over.

 Q. What do current and former clients say about Bonehook?

-A. Not everyone likes us or thinks we’re awesome.
-We’re okay with that.
-Thankfully, we’ve had the incredible opportunity to work closely with many amazing clients.
+A. Thankfully, we’ve had the incredible opportunity to work closely with many amazing clients.
 Clients like Lisa Jones, the president of Danville Development in Salt Lake City.

 Q. What are Bonehook’s guiding principles?

-A. Show respect.
+A. Show up.
 Have fun.
-Don’t waste time.
+Don’t waste time or money.
 Also, we believe in infusing beauty, truth, and meaning into brand marketing.
+Without it, people have little reason to pay attention or care.

 Q. How long have you been in business, and what important accounts have you served during this time?

 A. Bonehook launched in January 2010 in Portland, Oregon.
-We moved ourselves and the company to Austin, Texas in March 2018.
+The company moved to Austin, Texas in March 2018.
+In November of 2021, we adjusted our location in Central Texas, and now call the historic community of Bastrop home.

 Since our inception, we’ve been fortunate to work with amazing people at top brands, spunky startups, family businesses, and bootstrapped campaigns.
-Some clients served: Columbia Sportswear, GE Healthcare, ID Experts, Danville Development, Kim Olsen for Texas Commissioner of Agriculture, Oracle, Lewis & Clark Bank, GPSTracking.com, and many more marquis consumer and business-to-business brands.
+Some clients served: Columbia Sportswear, GE Healthcare, ID Experts, Danville Development, Danville Services Corp., Kim Olsen for Texas Commissioner of Agriculture, Oracle, Lewis & Clark Bank, GPSTracking.com, Blue Green Water & Land, St. Mark’s Episcopal Church, and many more.

 Q. Do you have a shelf full of industry awards?